MrinAK/Spring-Boot/internet-provider/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'eu.itdifferentcources.interne-provider' is invalid and this project uses 'eu.itdifferentcources.internetprovider' instead.
+* The original package name 'eu.ITDC.interne-provider' is invalid and this project uses 'eu.ITDC.internetprovider' instead.

 # Getting Started